iris-hep/iris-hep.github.io/pages/fellows/2023/kholoimov.md

 title: Valerii Kholoimov - IRIS-HEP Fellow
 active: False
 dates:
-  start: 2023-06-19
+- start: 2023-06-19
   end: 2023-09-10
+- start: 2024-06-01
+  end: 2024-08-31
 photo: /assets/images/team/fellows-2023/Valerii-Kholoimov.png
 institution: Taras Shevchenko National University of Kyiv
 e-mail: vholoimov@gmail.com
 focus-area: ia
+projects:
-project_title: Development of simulation workflows for BSM LLPs at LHCb
+- project_title: Development of simulation workflows for BSM LLPs at LHCb
   project_goal: >
       Development of a flexible and fast framework that can be used to generate different models with different properties.
   mentors:
     - Arantza Oyanguren (IFIC - University of Valencia/CSIC, Spain)
     - Brij Kishor Jashal (IFIC - University of Valencia/CSIC, Spain)
+  proposal: assets/pdf/fellows-2023/U025-proposal-Valerii-Kholoimov.pdf
+- project_title: Statistical treatment of the AGC results with RooFit
+  project_goal: >
+      Adding stimation of physics model parameters from the output histograms using the maximum likelihood method to AGC via RooFit, the tool provided by ROOT for statistical analysis and advanced fitting,
+  mentors:
+    - Jonas Rembser (CERN)
+    - Alexander Held (University of Wisconsin–Madison)
-proposal: assets/pdf/fellows-2023/U025-porposal-Valerii-Kholoimov.pdf
+  proposal: assets/pdf/fellows-2024/UKR022-proposal-Valerii-Kholoimov.pdf

 presentations:
 - title: "Development of simulation workflows for BSM LLPs at LHCb"